Why Loved Twice Bridal?

 What happens if my gown doesn’t sell?

 Should your agreement with LTB come to an end prior to the items selling, LTB and the consignee can both agree to renew the agreement or the consignee can take it back.
-Additionally, the consignee can forfeit the items and LTB would be happy to donate to Bride’s across America or The Bride’s Project.
+Should you decide to have your gown back, discounted shipping rates apply.
+Lastly, the consignee can forfeit the items and LTB would be happy to donate to Bride’s across America or The Bride’s Project.

 How long do I have you try on my gowns?